 The Denver Energy Benchmarking Ordinance was passed in December 2016 and requires annual energy benchmarking of large (>25,000 SF) buildings.
-The requirements were phased-in over time based on building size with the most recent requirement covering buildings between 25,000-50,000 SF, which requires these building owners to report energy consumption annually beginning June 1, 2018.
-Reports are due June 1 of each year and are reported using the on-line ENERGY STAR Portfolio Tool.
-The level of effort for annual reporting is not high for single tenant office buildings but becomes increasingly complex in buildings with multiple tenants and meters, and in industrial buildings with multiple energy sources.
+The requirements were phased in over time based on building size with the most recent requirement covering buildings between 25,000-50,000 SF, which requires these building owners to report energy consumption annually beginning June 1, 2018.
+Reports are due June 1 of each year and are reported using the online ENERGY STAR Portfolio Tool.
+The level of effort for annual reporting is not high for single-tenant office buildings but becomes increasingly complex in buildings with multiple tenants and meters, and in industrial buildings with multiple energy sources.
 The ordinance gives the Department of Public Health and Environment the authority to issue fines and penalties for non-compliance or late submittals.
-Denver publishes an on-line interactive map showing the ENERGY STAR score for all rated buildings that is accessible to the public.
+Denver publishes an online interactive map showing the ENERGY STAR score for all rated buildings that are accessible to the public.

 City of Boulder Building Performance Program